antrea-io/antrea/docs/architecture.md

 when the CNI ADD command is received for that Pod.

-For every remote Node, Antrea Agent adds an OVS flow to send the traffic to that Node through the appropriate VXLAN or Geneve tunnel.
+For every remote Node, Antrea Agent adds an OVS flow to send the traffic to that Node through the appropriate tunnel.
 The flow matches the packets' destination IP against each Node's subnet.

 ### Traffic walk